gkoulouras/Nullomers-Assessor/README.md

 <b>Description:</b>

 Nullomers Assessor is a probabilistic methodology for the statistical evaluation and classification of biological nullomers as 'significantly absent' or 'insignificant', based on the frequency and distribution of residues (nucleotides/amino acids) in the entire genome/proteome of a species.
 A 'significant absent' oligomer is a motif statistically expected to exist, but in reality it is entirely absent.
 The underlying method estimates the frequency of residues and subsequently calculates 3 different transition probabilities, based on the first, second, and third order of Markovian chains.
-The method is able to assess either nucleotide or amino acid oligomers.
+The method is designed to assess either nucleotide or amino acid oligomers.
 Three different statistical correction methods have been implemented and provided built-in with the current version of the script.

 <b>Preparatory stage:</b>